For advanced ecommerce strategies, subscribe to our newsletter

 Brand the business

-I would develop a dream customer profile, and figure out what my business offers that not even my closest competitor does.
+I would develop a dream customer profile and figure out what my business offers that not even my closest competitor does.

 Based on the information I’d been creating about the personality behind my brand, I’d develop a memorable brand identity and design graphics to use everywhere I promote my business.

-Think about my pricing
+Think about my pricing and sales channels

 Plan a marketing strategy